ejoffe/spr/readme.md

 > git branch -c salmon
 ```

 In the stacked diff workflow you don't need to create a branch for every pull request or thing you want to do.
 You will generally work in one branch, but you can still create multiple branches and separate features into different branches if you want.
+Each branch will have it's own separate stack of pull requests.

 Commit your changes to the branch.
 Note that every commit will end up becoming a pull request with a single commit.
 ```shell